-Guest accommodation consists of eight tented suites, but by October 2019 the tented rooms will have been replaced by stylish stone chalets with a striking canvas roof.
+Guest accommodation currently consists of eight tented suites, but by October 2019 the tented rooms will have been replaced by stylish stone chalets with a striking canvas roof.
 At the moment, there is one tented suite for honeymooners and one for family use, and the new camp will retain this set-up.
-All rooms are spaced well apart on each side of the communal lounge and dining tents, with the honeymoon suite farthest away.
-The new rooms will be larger than the original tents, with glass sliding doors leading onto a small veranda – this will provide a great spot for wildlife watching, and even while you’re inside the tent its canvas walls can be spread open to offer amazing views over the Serengeti’s plains!
-The standard and honeymoon tents contain a double bed, bedside tables and lighting, a seating area, a hanging rack, and a few shelves.
-Overall the furniture is quite plain, but patterned soft furnishings and occasional navy notes add a little interest.
-To one side of each tent, a canvas partition leads into the en-suite washroom, which has a flush toilet, a washbasin with mirror over, and a classic bucket shower!
-There’s also an outdoor bucket shower, and hot water is available via solar power.
+All rooms are spaced well apart on each side of the communal lounge and dining areas, with the honeymoon suite farthest away.
+The new rooms will be larger than the original tents, with glass sliding doors leading onto a small veranda – this will provide a great spot for wildlife watching, with amazing views over the Serengeti’s plains!
+Presently the standard and honeymoon rooms contain a double bed, bedside tables and lighting, a seating area, a hanging rack, and a few shelves.
+Overall the furniture is quite plain, but the combination of contemporary furniture with African soft furnishings looks great.
+En-suite washrooms offer a flush toilet, a washbasin with mirror over, and a classic bucket shower.
+The new rooms will have plumbed-in water for proper showers and a large free-standing bath.
 Additional amenities include a radio walkie-talkie, an electronic safe, a flashlight, insect repellent, waterproofs, and boots.
-The family tent comes with all these features, plus an additional space with twin beds that’s suitable for two children.
+The family room will continue to provide all these features, plus an additional space with twin beds that’s suitable for two children.

-Namiri Plains’ communal lounge and dining tents occupy the centre of the site, both boasting spectacular vistas over savanna and woodlands.
-In common with the guest tents, they contain fairly plain furnishings on a palette of neutrals and splashes of blue.
+Namiri Plains’ communal lounge and dining areas occupy the centre of the site, both boasting spectacular vistas over savanna and woodlands.
+In common with the guest rooms, they contain fairly plain furnishings on a palette of neutrals and splashes of blue.
 In the lounge tent, wood- or metal-framed well-cushioned sofas and chairs are placed around coffee tables, and the bar stocks a good selection of spirits, beers, and wines.
 Maps of the Serengeti adorn the walls, and there’s a handy battery charging station as well as a few books.
 The veranda is set with campaign chairs and occasional tables, as is the porch of the dining tent.
 Everyone eats together in the dining tent – whether for buffet breakfasts and lunches or formal dinners – and guests often tuck in to al fresco meals.
 Pre-dinner drinks are enjoyed around the campfire, which is also the setting for general socialising and swapping safari stories!
 As the camp is very open, it isn’t unusual for guests to hear big game trundling by.
 The new camp will boast a swimming pool and a spa for indulgent massages and treatments.